Scripter17/filebrowser/README.md

 - `httpsCert`: The path to an HTTPS cert (only tested with .pem files)
 - `basePath`: A single folder for filebrowser to access instead of the entire computer.
 Currently experimental (keep as `""` to reveal whole computer)

-### Stuff I really should move to `viewSettings.folder`

-- `handleLNKFiles`: If `true`, LNK files (generated with the "create shortcut" button in Windows' file explorer) redirect to the file/folder they link to

 # License